projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    I/O (PIO/MMIO) Emulation Path

 :numref:`overview-io-emu-path` shows an example I/O emulation flow path.
-When a guest executes an I/O instruction (port I/O or MMIO), an VM exit happens.
+When a guest executes an I/O instruction (port I/O or MMIO), a VM exit happens.
 The HV takes control and executes the request based on the VM exit reason ``VMX_EXIT_REASON_IO_INSTRUCTION`` for port I/O access, for example.
 The HV will then fetch the additional guest instructions, if any,